 Jersey is the only cow in the world that has its own territory, meaning its own country and dignity.
-There are also football and cricket teams in their own name.
+There are also football and cricket teams with their own name.
 Jersey Island between France and England.
 How did the name Jersey come about?
 From the British Isles of Jersey in the English Channel.

 But a real jersey cow’s nose and hooves must be black.
 There is often a light color around their eyes and nose.
 The color of the inner part of each foot is quite light.
-Lots of light brown cows with dark colored faces can be seen.
+Lots of light brown cows with dark-colored faces can be seen.

 Bulls are often dark in color from head to toe.
 Because of their dark eyes and dark noses, they look more adorable than all the other breeds.